 - Finally, to what degree (if at all) is the SDR responsible for creating value for the prospect and guiding the prospect into a buying decision?

 Establishing or growing a sales development function can be a great opportunity to reach new levels of productivity.
 Unfortunately, poor execution can lead to a lot of turnover and frustration from the closing sales team.
 By focusing on these four items, you can ensure that your sales development team is as successful as possible.

-Editors Note: This post was originally published in 2014 and has been completely rewritten and updated for accuracy and comprehensiveness.
+Editors Note: This post was originally published in 2014 and has been rewritten and updated for accuracy.